pranavpandey/dynamic-dialogs/README.md

 ---

 ## Usage
-It has some improvements over `appcompat-v7` dialogs and share the same behavior and methods.
-It can be used with any UI/UX framework or library and also has built-in fragment class to display `DialogFragment` with ease.
+`dynamic-dialogs` is a library to display dialog and dialog fragments with ease.
+It has some improvements over `appcompat-v7` (or AndroidX) dialogs and share the same behavior and methods which can be used with any other framework or library.

 > For complete reference, please read the [documentation](https://pranavpandey.github.io/dynamic-dialogs).